 The logo also informs that the company conducts exclusively peaceful protests.
 One of the core values is non-violence.

 The letters of the visual sign are written carelessly.
 They are different sizes and disproportionate.
-This indicates that the Earth’s inhabitants are diverse and unlike each other.
-However, they form a single flora and fauna of the planet and are important for the continuation of life.
+This indicates that Earth’s inhabitants are diverse and distinct from one another.
+However, they form a single flora and fauna of the planet and are important for sustaining life.
 Just as individual elements form letters and letters form a word, each representative of an ecosystem forms a planet.
 Therefore, Greenpeace accepts and protects everyone.

 Supports the idea and uses only capital letters.
 This is how the idea of equal importance and value for all the planet’s inhabitants is conveyed.

 The letters also hint that the organization needs a clearer structure.
 Most of its members are volunteers.
 Therefore, the number of protesters and actions is constantly changing.
 People choose what touches their hearts, what to participate in, and what to donate.
-The loose font of the lettering showcases the free spirit of Greenpeace.
+The loose lettering showcases Greenpeace’s free spirit.

-The financial situation of the group is not constant either.
+The group’s financial situation is not stable either.
 Greenpeace is financially independent of parties and governments.
 It exists on donations and grants.
-The long and short strokes of the letters indicate different periods of abundance and lack of finance.
+The long and short strokes of the letters indicate different periods of abundance and financial scarcity.

 The choice of green color for the logo echoes the name and visually supports the theme of vegetation and scenic landscapes that Greenpeace wants to preserve.